mattcone/markdown-guide-book/manuscript/chapter3.md

 ### Escaping Backticks {#escaping-backticks}

-If the word or phrase you want to denote as code includes one or more backticks, you can escape it by enclosing the word or phrase in double backticks (`` `` ``).
+If the word or phrase you want to denote as code includes one or more backticks, you can escape it by enclosing the word or phrase in double backticks.

 {title="Markdown"}
 ~~~~~~~